Scroll to navigation

 The automatic limit for SELECT statements when using --safe-updates.
 (Default value is 1,000.)

-On Unix, the mysql client writes a record of executed statements to a history file.
+On Unix, the mariadb client writes a record of executed statements to a history file.
 By default, this file is named .mariadb_history and is created in your home directory.
-For backwards compatibility .mysql_history will be used if present and .mariadb_history is missing.
+For backwards compatibility .mariadb_history will be used if present and .mariadb_history is missing.
 To specify a different file, set the value of the MARIADB_HISTFILE environment variable.
 The environment variable MYSQL_HISTFILE will be used if MARIADB_HISTFILE isn't present.

 The .mariadb_history should be protected with a restrictive access mode because sensitive information might be written to it, such as the text of SQL statements that contain passwords.